 The 7 P’s of Purgatory

-As Dante passes each level, one of the P’s disappears from his forehead, literally cleansed from his mind as the injury causes by the sin itself it cleansed from his soul.
+Why seven?
+Each “p” stands for one of the seven deadly sins and corresponds to one cornice, or level in Purgatory.
+As Dante passes each level, the angel on that level cleans a “p” off his forehead, literally cleansed from his mind as injury caused by the sin itself is cleansed from his soul.

 Framing the Gate in the 21st Century